laplcebeltrami/dynamicTDA/README.md

+## What is Dynamic Topological Data Analysis (Dynamic-TDA)

+Dynamic topological data analysis (dynamic-TDA)  focuses on analyzing dynamically changing time series data using persistent homology.
+The method can be applicable to wide variety of dynamically changing data including resting-state functional magnetic resonance images (rs-fMRI) and dynamically changing correlation matrices.

 ## Wasserstein distance between brain networks

 The package computes the Wasserstein distance between the collection of networks, perform topological clustering, topological inference and topological embedding

 ### Topological clustering